Tankiziyya: Late Ottoman & Mandate periods

+Israeli period

 It has been taken over by the Israel Border Police as a police station.
 Inside, the Israelis have created a Jewish prayer room, which is "sometimes called the 'synagogue inside the Haram'", according to an International Crisis Group report.
 Structural alterations have been made, as there have been an increasing number of people and prayers there.

 Architecture

 It is the best example of a cruciform madrasa in Jerusalem; its four halls unite in a central area where a marble fountain stands.
 The entirety of the building "exudes harmony", notes historian Max van Berchem.

 Its entrance is set inside a tall portal, considered "one of the finest niche-headed doorways in Jerusalem".
 Its elements are a combination of geometric precision and free-hand irregularity.

 The top of the recess is a niche-like semi-dome covered with radiating flutes that merge into chevrons.
 The flute carving "is so delicate as to necessitate very fine joints between the voussoirs, and these have been most carefully set out".

 The lower part of the semi-dome has three courses (rows) of muqarnas;

 the lowest course features two shell ornaments "to give interest to the re-entering angles".

 Above the lintel is an inscription between two bands of black-and-white ablaq.

 The inscription includes Tankiz's mamluk emblem (a cup), his name and the year 729 AH (overlapping partly with 1328 and 1329 CE).

 The architectural concept of the "hanging madrasa" – having part or all of the interior be built atop a portico or a series of arches – was first applied for this madrasa.